 The natural hormone dehydroepiandrosterone sulfate (DHEAS) has been used to predict the level of adrenal androgen in the body.
 DHEAS is used as a marker and if it is elevated in the blood, a person may receive corticosteroid treatment.

 Cortisol replacement therapy, in conjunction with corticosteroid drugs, are sometimes used to try to 'normalize' rather than suppress adrenal androgen production during ovulation induction therapy for fertility treatments.

 The potential benefits of corticosteroids in polycystic ovary syndrome is questionable, although they may indeed suppress adrenal androgen production.
-The severity of side effects should be carefully considered before using this type of therapy for PCOS.
+The severity of side effects should be carefully considered before using this type of therapy for polycystic ovarian syndrome.

 The major disadvantages include weight gain, immune suppression, worsening of glucose tolerance, osteoporosis, high blood pressure, changes in blood fat levels, insomnia, heartburn and psychological changes.

 Oddly enough, with all the potential serious side effects, low doses of corticosteroids are considered safe in pregnancy.
 In fact, they have been used to treat asthma during pregnancy and even to help fetal lung tissue develop in babies at risk for premature birth.

 The advisability of corticosteroid depends on the individual.
 For example, Dr. Samuel Thatcher doses his patients in one of two ways.